Nellie Gerdrum Lodge #41

 When: Second Saturday of month at 10:00 am (Lodge does not meet in July & August)

-Where: Our Saviors Lutheran Church, 1720 Harris Avenue, Bellingham, WA
+Where: In-person meetings are held at Our Saviors Lutheran Church, 1720 Harris Avenue, Bellingham, WA

 Scandinavian Fair, Lodge's Annual

 Nellie Gerdrum Lodge members are enthusiastic women dedicated to preserving their Nordic heritage while enjoying friendship and fun.

 Fulfilling a need in Whatcom County for Scandinavian cultural activities, the lodge hosts an annual fall Scandinavian Fair every November at Fox Hall, 1661 West Bakerview Road, Bellingham.
 Lively music and folk dancing entertain fair goers throughout the day.
 Visitors are invited to join in or tap their toes while browsing Scandinavian arts and crafts or enjoying Nordic delicacies from the cafe and bakery.

 To contact this group, Please email one of the followingl:

 Sylvia Hampson - email@example.com